Hermitian Yang-Mills connections on blowups: Introduction

 \begin{thm} Denote by $\pi : \Bl_{p_1, \cdots, p_m} X \rightarrow X$ the blowup of $X$ at a collection of points $p_1, \cdots, p_m \in X$, and let $F_1,\hdots,F_m$ be the corresponding exceptional divisors.
 Then for any constants $a_1, \cdots, a_m > 0$ there exists a $\varepsilon_0 > 0$ such that for all $\varepsilon \in (0, \varepsilon_0)$ the pullback $\pi^*E$ admits a Hermitian Yang-Mills connection with respect to any K\"ahler metric $\omega_{\varepsilon}$ in the class $\pi^* [\omega] - \varepsilon \left( a_1 [F_1] + \cdots + a_k [F_m] \right)$.\end{thm}

 We leave the details to the interested reader; the only subtlety is that one must blow up all points simultaneously rather than simply iterating Theorem \ref{blthm}.
+The reason is that iterating one would obtain Hermitian-Einstein metrics only with respect to classes of the form where the maximal value of $\varepsilon_i$ depends on the particular value of $\varepsilon_1, \cdots, \varepsilon_{i-1}.$ Theorem 1.3 says that we can avoid this dependence, and produces Hermitian-Einstein metrics with respect to K\"ahler classes in any direction into the K\"ahler cone beginning from $\pi^* [\omega]$.
 With appropriate choices of Hermitian and K\"ahler metrics, the Hermitian Yang-Mills connections produced by Corollary \ref{many-points} can again be made explicit up to terms of order $\epsilon$.

 The renowned Hitchin-Kobayashi correspondence, proved by Donaldson \cite{SD-surfaces, Donaldson-HK} and Uhlenbeck-Yau \cite{UY}, states that the existence of a Hermitian Yang-Mills connection on $E$ is equivalent to slope polystability of the corresponding holomorphic structure on $E$.
 Thus Theorem \ref{blthm} recovers the following algebro-geometric result, which is a classical result of Buchdahl in the case of surfaces \cite{NB}, and a recent result of Sibley in arbitrary dimensions \cite{BS}: